DocOfi/RepData_PeerAssessment1/PA1_template.md

 ```

 To obtain the mean, we summed the total number of steps taken each day for each of the days of the observation period (570608) and divided it by the total number of days of the the observation period (61).
 **NOTE** The days with 0 values in the sum_byyday data frame do not indicate 0 steps taken during these days but rather there was no observation recorded for these days or data was missing.
+We shall see later that several days in our data contain missing values or observations for the whole day and we shall also see how the value of 0 was assigned to these days.
 We include these days in the analysis for now.

 ```r